-BAR GRAPHS BELOW SHOW TWO PROFICIENCY GROUPS (LEFT TO RIGHT): FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 46% 101 GENDER: About five percent more boys than girls at our school scored Proficient or Advanced.
-Girls 41% 113 English proficient 55% 161 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 6% 53 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 43% 213 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA NO DATA AVAILABLE 1 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 22 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 46% 192 tested with learning disabilities was too small to be statistically significant.
-Asian American DATA STATISTIC ALLY UNRELIABLE N/S 12 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 73% 37 GENDER: About six percent more girls than boys at our school scored Proficient or Advanced.
+Girls 79% 47 English proficient 83% 69 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTICA ALLY UNRELIABLE N/S 15 Learners tested was too small to be statistically significant.
+Low income 76% 84 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 4 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 79% 80 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 76% 62 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
-Measures of the achievement Hispanic/Latino 39% 178 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-White/Other DATA STATISTIC ALLY UNRELIABLE N/S 13

 SOURCE: The scores for the CST are from the spring 2011 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.